 Day 1: Amsterdam to De Koog

-We next had another short ride from the train station to the ferry terminal.
+We next had a short cycle from the train station to the ferry terminal.
 As always, the Dutch cycling pathway system was well marked and we quickly made to the terminal to await the next ferry.

 The ferry trip is a short one, only about 15 minutes of traveling time.
 Coming off the ferry in Het Horntje, we had a straightforward cycle to our hotel in De Koog.
 We followed the cycle path along the main road; it made for a quick if not spectacular ride.

 Day 2: Texel – North and East Side

 On our second day, our plan was to do a long loop around the north and east sides of the island.
 We had a perfect day for cycling, wind at our backs for most of the day.
 Cycling northeast out of De Koog, our first stop was a visit to de Slufter, a failed polder that has been allowed to reconnect to the North Sea.
 It is a restricted area to allow a wide range of birds to breed.